Minitab MTW files

 Text Cleaning and Normalization

-When the extractor encounters text under WorksheetInfo, Indexly applies a consistent cleaning process:
+When the extractor encounters readable worksheet text or WorksheetInfo, Indexly applies a consistent cleaning process:

-- Preserves readable sections like titles, timestamps, or data fields
+- Preserves readable sections like source notes, titles, timestamps, or column descriptions

-This ensures that your resulting .csv files are lightweight, structured, and easy to inspect or analyze.
+This keeps worksheet CSVs lightweight, structured, and easy to inspect or analyze.

 For example, a raw block like: